thilinaba/srilankan-nic-decoder/README.md

 # srilankan-nic-reader
-Extract information from a Sri Lankan NIC number
+This script can extract the date of birth and the gender from a Sri Lankan NIC number